DevExpress-Examples/winforms-dashboard-save-restore-dashboard-state/Readme.md

 When the application starts, the DashboardViewer control loads the dashboard and the DashboardState object is deserialized in the [DashboardViewer.DashboardLoaded](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardLoaded) event handler.

 The dashboard state is restored using the [DashboardViewer.SetDashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.SetDashboardState) method in the [DashboardViewer.SetInitialDashboardState](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.SetInitialDashboardState) event handler.

+You can click the **Reset Dashboard State** button to create and apply the  [dashboard state](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) at runtime.

 **See also:**